Accessing Windows Remotely

-With the same software as in our physical computer labs, VDI provides a virtual Windows 7 desktop for each student when connecting.
-VDI works on- or off-campus (with VPN) and can be used from almost all of your computing devices.
+VDI provides a virtual Windows 10 desktop with the same software as in our physical computer labs.
+VDI works on or off-campus (with VPN) and can be used from almost all of your computing devices.

 SSH, SCP, and SFTP are widely used, reliable, and there are several good free and simple-to-install programs available that you can use from your own computer.
 All data transferred using SSH, SCP, and SFTP are encrypted, making it difficult for anyone to steal your data or your password.